JuliaGraphics/Luxor.jl/docs/src/geometrytools.md

 In this example, the gray value varies gradually as the `noise()` function returns values between 0 and 1 depending on the location of the two input values `pos.x` and `pos.y`.

-The top two quadrants use a lower value for the `detail` keyword argument, an integer specifying how many "octaves" of noise you want.
-You can see that the detail level is low.
+The top two quadrants use a lower value for the `detail` keyword argument, an integer ()>= 1) specifying how many "octaves" of noise you want.

-The left two quadrants use a lower value for the `persistence` keyword argument, a floating point number specifying how quickly the amplitude diminishes for each successive level of detail.
+The left two quadrants use a lower value for the `persistence` keyword argument, a floating point number specifying how the amplitude diminishes for each successive level of detail.
 There is more fine detail when the persistence is higher, particularly when the `detail` setting is also high.

 ```@example
 using Luxor, Colors # hide